shayanmoosavi/Quantum-Instant-Coffee/README.md

 git clone https://github.com/shayanmoosavi/Quantum-Instant-Coffee.git
 ````

-Or download the latest release from the releases section of the repository.
+Or alternatively, download the latest release from the releases section of the repository.

 ### 2 - Install the required packages
 To install the required packages, you can use pip.